 Through gifts, purchases, and voluntary agreements with landowners, the Preserve protects land that is important for ecological and cultural reasons.
-Any land that we acquire shares a common boundary with the Preserve, is easy to see from the Preserve, or could become part of the Preserve in the future.
-We focus on key environments, such as:
+In general, land that we protect shares a common boundary with the Preserve, is easy to see from the Preserve, or could become integrated into the Preserve in the future.